 - Q When giving rescue breaths, what could keep the victim's chest from rising?

-- Q How do I perform rescue breathing?
+- Q How do I perform rescue breathing on an adult?

 - Q How do I give rescue breaths to an unconscious infant who isn't breathing?

 - Q When providing rescue breaths, how long should I pause between each breath?